liberland/docs/Terms and Conditions/PPC t&c.md

 ## Section 1: Access to Application

 ### Article 1: Provider of Services
-These Terms and Conditions govern the access or use by you, an individual, of the Provider's application, content, products, and services, henceforth "the Services" made available by Liberland Limited, a limited liability company incorporated in Hongo Kong, henceforth, "the Provider".
+These Terms and Conditions govern the access or use by you, an individual, of the Provider's platform, applications, websites, content, products, and services, henceforth "the Services" made available by Liberland Limited, a private limited liability company established in Hong Kong, having its registered office at 3/F, Chinachem Tower, 34-37 Connaught Road Central, Hong Kong, registration number 64816138-000-05-20-5, henceforth, "the Provider".

 ### Article 2: Access to Services